yukke42/SlideShare2pdf/README.md

 # SlideShare2pdf

-A Python Script to downloads
+A Python Script to download slides from [SlideShare](https://www.slideshare.net/) and convert them to pdf.